andrewroth/queru-btce/README.md

 ### Pros:

 - No config file and no framework dependency.
-- No weird abstractions, you can follow BTC-e API specs:
+- No weird abstractions, you can follow BTC-e API specs.
 - Returns an object, keys are methods.
 - Really few error abstraction, and exceptions are raised.
 - Nounce is enforced, I don't expect damm nounce error.